 But with a little planning and thought, you can make sure the only frightening aspects of Halloween are the people dressed as clowns and Elmo.
 Here are a few tips to remember as you and your kids go on the hunt for candy this year:

 - Bring a flashlight.
-The sun sets at 6:26 p.m. in Detroit this year on Halloween.
+This year, the sun will begin to set around 6:15 p.m.
 A good flashlight will let you see each other, cracks or bumps in the sidewalk as well as any other hazards.
-Lots of people use their phones flashlights, but they really do drain the battery, so we recommend a good old-fashioned low-tech flashlight.
+Lots of people use their phone’s flashlights, but they really do drain the battery, so we recommend a good old-fashioned low-tech flashlight.
 And for the nerdy/safety-conscious combo, we love miner’s lamps.

 - Mask management.
 Sometimes, the mask really does make the costume.
 But masks that obscure vision are really dangerous for everybody, especially small children.
 Try to do face painting instead.
 If the mask is non-negotiable, maybe just let the child wear it before approaching the house and lift it up as you walk between houses.

 - Examine your child’s treats before they are allowed to eat them.
 This is especially true for children with allergies.
 But, obviously, all treats should look clean and unopened.